For best experience we use GDPR compliant cookies, but we do not store any personal data – find out more

 Our project will provide :

 • Monthly mental health and wellbeing workshops – for all to attend.
-These will usually be held at Harrow and Wealdstone Library, but more information can be found on our events calendar (add the link) followed by outreach events to meet the community
+These will usually be held at Harrow and Wealdstone Library, but more information can be found on our events calendar, followed by outreach events to meet the community

 • Annual EDI Competency training for professionals to better understand and meet the needs of the Somali community.
 Details of the course will be promoted on our website, social and our network nearer the time of the training.